AdobeDocs/campaign-classic.en/help/delivery/using/steps-sending-the-delivery.md

       ![](assets/s_ncs_user_wizard_waves_create.png)

    A specific typology rule, **[!UICONTROL Wave scheduling check]**, ensures that the last wave is planned before the delivery validity limit.
-Campaign typologies and their rules, configured in the **[!UICONTROL Typology]** tab of the delivery properties, are presented in [Validation process with typologies](../../delivery/using/key-steps-when-creating-a-delivery.md#validation-process-with-typologies).
+Campaign typologies and their rules, configured in the **[!UICONTROL Typology]** tab of the delivery properties, are presented in [Validation process with typologies](../../delivery/using/steps-validating-the-delivery.md#validation-process-with-typologies).

    >[!CAUTION]
    >
    >Make sure the last waves do not exceed the delivery deadline, which is defined in the **[!UICONTROL Validity]** tab.
 Otherwise some messages might not be sent.
    >
    >You must also allow enough time for retries when configuring the last waves.
-See [Additional delivery configurations](../../delivery/using/key-steps-when-creating-a-delivery.md#additional-delivery-configurations).
+See [this section](../../delivery/using/steps-sending-the-delivery.md#configuring-retries).

 1. To monitor your sends, go to the delivery logs.
 See [this page](../../delivery/using/monitoring-a-delivery.md#delivery-logs-and-history).